-Recently I sat down with Matt Roman of Edgecore Networks and our own Alessandro Barbieri to talk about the latest developments in open network switching hardware and software and some of the innovations they enable.
+Recently I sat down with Matt Roman of Edgecore Networks and our own Alessandro Barbieri to talk about the latest developments in open network switching hardware and software and the innovations they enable.

 Jay Gill: Welcome, Matt and Alessandro, and thanks for taking the time to help us understand the latest innovations in open network switching.
 Matt, let’s start with your perspective.
 Edgecore is a widely recognized leader in open networking.
-What are some of the latest innovations you’re bringing to market?
+What are some of the latest innovations you’re bringing to the market?

 Matt Roman: Thanks, Jay.
 We’re working hard to bring the latest and best hardware designs to market for a wide range of open networking applications, from data center to service provider to the campus edge.
 I’ll focus on some innovations in the data center-oriented products.

 Of course, we continue to take advantage of the latest generation of switching ASICs and build them into high-performance hardware platforms.
 Single-chip solutions can support up to 12.8 terabits per second (Tb/s) today and 25.6 Tb/s soon, with port speeds up to 400 Gigabit Ethernet (GbE).

 But it’s not all about speeds and feeds.
 These chips are getting more programmable, allowing user-defined forwarding with no performance impact, and adding substantial power to their instrumentation and telemetry for things like flow monitoring and packet capture.